How TO & How NOT to Smoke CBD Flower

 What People Who Smoke CBD Flower Have Been Doing Wrong for Years

-To provide some insight into the different ways to smoke CBD and the impact on health and treatment outlook, I turned to the medical community.
+To provide some insight into the different ways to smoke quality CBD hemp buds and the impact on health and treatment outlook, I turned to the medical community.
 But what I found was completely unexpected.
-Pretty much everyone I’ve spoken to about these findings has been smoking flower incorrectly since day 1.
+Pretty much everyone I’ve spoken to about these findings has been using vaped cbd flower or cbd rich flower incorrectly since day 1.
 And this goes for smoking CBD buds and CBD joint pre-rolls, and for vaping whole-plant CBD flower and CBD oil.

 So what does the medical community have to say about how TO and how NOT to smoke CBD?